simondlr/computingcommons/README.md

 This book is written under [Creative Commons Attribution-NonCommercial 3.0 Unported](http://creativecommons.org/licenses/by-nc/3.0/deed.en_US).
 You are free to copy, redistribute, remix, transform and build upon it, but not for commercial purposes.
 If you do, appropriate credit is required.

 "The adjacent possible is a kind of shadow future, hovering on the edges of the present state of things, a map of all the ways in which the present can reinvent itself." - Steven Johnson.

+## Donate

+You can donate BTC here if you want to do so: 1JFtCddNcHTjLtCDEPRYDCToxry1JLhWPR